keboola/developers-docs/cli/getting-started/index.md

 * C main/extractor/keboola.ex-google-drive/my-google-drive-data-source | changed: configuration
 ```

-Before pushing the changes to the project you are able to preview them first:
+Before pushing the changes to the project, you are able to preview them first:

 ```
 ➜ kbc push --dry-run